-Yogis in Service recently launched a video highlighting our organization and what we have been up to.
+Yogis in Service launched a video highlighting our organization and what we have been up to.

-Yogis in Service recently launched a video highlighting our organization and what we have been up to.
+Yogis in Service launched a video highlighting our organization and what we have been up to.

 On Saturday, March 6th, hundreds of yogis came together for a historic event – practicing in Ralph Wilson Stadium, home of the Buffalo Bills, with all proceeds going to Women’s and Children’s Hospital.
 I was there with Yogis in Service.
 We had dreamed, planned; we even had a countdown going, and today was finally the day!
 Armed with awesome YIS t-shirts, generously donated yoga mats, and full, excited hearts, our troops marched right into the stadium and firmly took our place on the turf that we’d only seen on TV.